BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Many Blades â€” see page 106.
+Many Blades — see page 106.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image187.jpeg)